US natural gas inventories and weather

 US natural gas price forecasts

 Aegent Energy Advisors estimates that US natural gas prices won’t exceed $4.11 per MMBtu (million British thermal units) in January 2017.
 It also estimates that US natural gas prices won’t exceed $4.1 per MMBtu this winter.
-It thinks that US natural gas prices won’t exceed $3.6 per MMBtu between April 2017 and October 2017.
+US natural gas prices won’t exceed $3.6 per MMBtu between April 2017 and October 2017.

 Meanwhile, Donald Trump’s proposed energy policy could impact natural gas prices.
 Read Winners and Losers in Energy after the US Election Results and How Could Donald Trump Impact the US Energy Market? to learn more.